-Dr. Allen Blay is the Denise Dickins Accounting Faculty Fellow and an associate professor in the Department of Accounting at Florida State University’s College of Business.
+Dr. Allen Blay is the Department Chair and EY Professor in the Department of Accounting at Florida State University’s College of Business.
 He teaches auditing at both the graduate and undergraduate levels.
 He also teaches a doctoral seminar in auditing research.
 Blay has been nominated for both undergraduate and graduate university teaching awards and was named the 2014 Beta Alpha Psi Accounting Professor of the Year.

 Blay serves on the AICPA’s Professional Skepticism Task Force, and from 2012-2015, he sat on the its auditing and attestation subcommittee, which is responsible for the content of the auditing section of the CPA exam.
 He is a co-author on the Louwers, et al. Auditing and Assurance Services textbook and has written a white paper for professors on introducing data analytics in the auditing classroom.
 Blay has served on several editorial boards and currently is an associate editor of Issues in Accounting Education.

 Blay received his bachelor’s, master’s and doctoral degrees in accounting from the University of Florida.
 He is also a licensed CPA with a background in auditing financial institutions.